-- Move to a 3D file, and then touch to switch to 3D mode. - Touch to switch to 2D Mode. - 7 Turn on your TV's 3D function. - Refer to your TV's user manual for more details. - 8 Control the camera to view 3D photos or play 3D videos.
+- 5 Press [☑ ☑] on the camera or the mode switching button on the TV to switch to 3D Mode. - Press [] or the mode switching button again to switch to 2D Mode. - 6 Turn on your TV's 3D function. - Refer to your TV's user manual for more details. - 7 View 3D photos with the buttons on your TV's remote control.

-- You cannot view an MPO file in 3D effect on TVs that do not support the file format. - Use proper 3D glasses when you view an MPO file or a 3D video file on a 3D TV. - Capturing photos in 3D Panorama mode may result in a less pronounced 3D effect than those captured in 3D mode with a 3D lens.
+- You cannot view an MPO file in 3D effect on TVs that do not support the file format. - Use proper 3D glasses when you view an MPO file on a 3D TV.

-Do not view the 3D photos or videos captured by your camera on a 3D TV or 3D monitor for an extended period of time.
+Do not view the 3D images captured by your camera on a 3D TV or 3D monitor for an extended period of time.
 It may cause unpleasant symptoms, such as eyestrain, fatigue, nausea, and more.